 Japanese at UNC

-The Japanese Program at UNC stresses acquisition of the four skills of speaking, listening, reading and writing.
-Classes at all levels are performance-oriented, geared toward oral and written proficiency in Japanese, and taught in Japanese.
-Students develop critical thinking skills as well as independent learning skills as they acquire familiarity with modern Japanese language, literature, and culture.
-Extra-curricular activities, such as the Japanese Language Club, encourage cultural awareness and promote organizational and leadership skills.
-Contemporary Japanese (JAPN 116) offers a basic understanding of Japanese culture and society, and is conducted in English.
+The Japanese Program stresses acquisition of the four skills of speaking, listening, reading and writing.
+Classes are performance-oriented, geared toward oral and written proficiency in Japanese.
+Students develop critical thinking and independent learning skills as they acquire familiarity with Japanese language, literature, and culture.

 Students can study elementary through advanced levels of Japanese at UNC and can supplement their study at UNC with one of several UNC exchange and study-abroad opportunities.
 Currently, students can apply course work in Japanese to majors in Asian Studies, or International Affairs, or to minors in Asian Studies.
 For students who want to spend summer in Japan teaching English, there is an opportunity to work as USA summer camp counselors in Japan.
 Graduates can pursue internships abroad to continue improving language skills and gain experience in areas such as business, education, or government work.